The fight for LGBTQIA+ rights isn’t an annual event. Here’s how to lend ongoing support.

 Progress is Not Perfection

 Where we are: Same-sex couples can now legally get married in all 50 states, lesbian, gay, bisexual and transgender individuals can serve in the military and laws banning homosexual activity have been overturned.
 Despite these meaningful strides, the LGBTQIA+ community is still marginalized and in danger.
-Twenty seven trans individuals have been killed from January to May this year alone.
+Fourteen trans individuals have been killed from January to May this year alone — and likely more, as these stories often go unreported.
+And legislation undermining LGBTQIA+ rights continues to circulate — like Florida's "Don't Say Gay" bill that was signed into law this March.

 So while you’re celebrating (and you should!), don’t forget the importance of supporting and championing the LGBTQIA+ community 365 days a year.